GoogleContainerTools/jib-extensions/first-party/jib-native-image-extension-maven/README.md

 ## Troubleshooting

 Unlike Java bytecode, a native image is not portable but platform-specific.
 The Native Image Maven Plugin doesn't support cross-compilation, so the native-image binary should be built on the same architecture as the runtime architecture.
-Otherwise, you may get into a puzzling error:
+Otherwise, you may see a puzzling error like the following:

 ```
 $ docker run -it --rm native-hello